The organs of the male reproductive system are specialized for the following functions:

 Menopause is a term used to describe the end of a woman's normal menstrual function.
-Female menopause is characterized by changes in hormone production.
+Female menopause is marked by changes in hormone production.
 The testes, unlike the ovaries, do not lose the ability to make hormones.
 If a man is healthy, he may be able to make sperm well into his 80s or longer.

 On the other hand, subtle changes in the function of the testes may occur as early as 45 to 50 years of age, and more dramatically after the age of 70.
 For many men, hormone production may remain normal into old age, while others may have declining hormone production earlier on, sometimes as a result of an illness, such as diabetes.